KCLinguistics/kclinguistics.github.io/_pages/about.md

 Hello there!
 I am a gradaute student from the University of Verona, Faculty of Culture and Civilisations.

 I am most interested in communication dynamics in adverse situations as well as in different relaxed-ecological settings.
-Other than this, I look for Neurobiology of Language in the unproductive nights for the areas in Historical Linguistics, Language Anthropology, and Primate Communications - readings I do not get to do for obvious reasons of professional interference!
+Other than this, I pick Neurobiology of Language in the unproductive nights for the areas in Evolutionary Linguistics, Language Anthropology, and Primate Communications - readings I do not get to do for reasons of limted room in professional schedule.

 To this end, I have employed three different approaches.